node-dot-cpp/memory-safe-cpp/STATIC-CHECKS.md

 # static checks for memory-safe-cpp

-## Check Domains
+## Scope, #includes, and Check Domains

+### Check Domains
 In addition to checking for memory consistency, our static checker can also check for potential violations of determinism.
 Mode of check (memory safety, determinism, or both) is specified in the command line.
-TODO: non-memory UB checks, cross-platform checks
+TODO: non-memory UB checks, cross-platform checks.

+### Scope of analysis
+* all files included via `#include <>` are considered library files.
+Out of functions declared in library files, ONLY functions which protoypes are explicitly listed in a special file safe_library.h, are allowed. safe_library.h MUST include ALL safe functions from C library.
+TODO: safe classes (with ALL safe functions of the class also explicitly listed)
+* all files included via `#include ""` are considered project files.
+For such "project files":
+    - by default, all the classes/functions are considered 'safe', and are analysed for safety
+    - if a class/function is labeled as [[nodecpp::memory_unsafe]] , *or belongs to a namespace labeled as [[nodecpp::memory_unsafe]]*, memory safety checks are skipped for this class/function
+    - if a class/function is labeled as [[nodecpp::non_deterministic]] , *or belongs to a namespace labeled as [[nodecpp::non_deterministic]]*, determinism checks are skipped for this class/function

 ## List of checks